vtbag/element-crossing/README.md

 ## !!!
 News !!!

+Small improvements for smoother animations and handling reloads.

+For details see the [CHANGELOG](https://github.com/vtbag/element-crossing/blob/main/CHANGELOG.md)

+## What happend before?

-First official release of this code!
+> First official release of this code!

 ## What is it?